 After several years of working in documentary production, I have a particular interest in working with clients that come from creative backgrounds, exploring the areas where work and personal life collide.
 I also work frequently with issues such as grief, trauma, long-term illness, work related stress, complex relationships, low self-confidence, stress and anxiety.

 Your individual experience is unique so it’s important to work to your own needs.
 I offer short-term and long-term counselling and remain flexible to changing situations.

-I work from home in a quiet office separate from my house.
-I see my online clients via zoom.
+I work from home in a quiet office separate from my house and I see my online clients via zoom.

 Training, qualifications & experience

 I hold a postgraduate diploma in Counselling and Psychotherapy.
 During my training, I volunteered at, and was employed on a freelance basis by MIND, in Kendal.

 I’m a registered member of the BACP and am committed to working in accordance with their ethical framework for good practice.

 Alongside my private practice, I also deliver therapy services to the filmmaking community, through my company Film In Mind.
 This came about after many years working in documentary production before I trained as a therapist.